Scheik/ROS-Workspace/README.md

 ROS Distribution on pcDuino and Ubuntu-Workstation is Indigo.

-robotOS and workstationOS is Ubuntu 14
+robots OS and workstations OS is both Ubuntu 14

 INSTALL INTO CATKIN_WORKSPACE:
 ---------------------------